1st-rapid-response-force/Training-Programs/docs/source/about_the_unit/disciplinary_policy.rst

 A class 1 offense typically relate to actions or behaviors that are considered disruptive, unprofessional, but are not serious enough to cause unit wide interference.

     * Insubordination (non-combat)
-        - 1st Offense: VCS – with Unit Commander
+        - 1st Offense: Verbal Counseling Statement
         - 2nd Offense: Negative Counseling Statement will be added to member record, demotion of rank
         - 3rd Offense: Bad Conduct Discharge
     * Unprofessional conduct in front of a prospective member
-        - 1st Offense: VCS – with Unit Commander
+        - 1st Offense: Verbal Counseling Statement
         - 2nd Offense: Negative Counseling Statement will be added to member record, demotion of rank
         - 3rd Offense: Unit Commander discretion.
     * Unprofessional conduct in an official training course
-        - 1st Offense: VCS – with Unit Commander
+        - 1st Offense: Verbal Counseling Statement
         - 2nd Offense: Negative Counseling Statement will be added to member record, demotion of rank
         - 3rd Offense: Unit Commander discretion.
     * Unprofessional conduct in administrative office
-        - 1st Offense: VCS – with Unit Commander
+        - 1st Offense: Verbal Counseling Statement
         - 2nd Offense: Negative Counseling Statement will be added to member record, demotion of rank
         - 3rd Offense: Unit Commander discretion.
     * Teamspeak Hot-mic, Communication Spamming
-        - 1st Offense: VCS – with Unit Commander
+        - 1st Offense: Verbal Counseling Statement
         - 2nd Offense: Restriction of Teamspeak permissions
         - 3rd Offense: Administrative Discharge (Failure to Adapt)
     * Uniform/Equipment Violation on Garrison
-        - 1st Offense: VCS – with Unit Commander
+        - 1st Offense: Verbal Counseling Statement
         - 2nd Offense: Negative Counseling Statement will be added to member record
         - 3rd Offense: NCS, Demotion of Rank, Unit Commander discretion
     * Uniform/Equipment Violation on Deployment
-        - 1st Offense: VCS – with Unit Commander
+        - 1st Offense: Verbal Counseling Statement
         - 2nd Offense: Negative Counseling Statement will be added to member record
         - 3rd Offense: NCS, Demotion of Rank, Unit Commander discretion
     * Failure to report in
-        - 1st Offense: VCS – with Unit Commander
+        - 1st Offense: Verbal Counseling Statement
         - 2nd Offense: Negative Counseling Statement will be added to member record
         - 3rd Offense: NCS, Demotion of Rank, Unit Commander discretion
     * Failure to adhere to Customs and Courtesies
-        - 1st Offense: VCS – with Unit Commander
+        - 1st Offense: Verbal Counseling Statement
         - 2nd Offense: Negative Counseling Statement will be added to member record
         - 3rd Offense: All subsequent actions will be NCSs